 As awesome as macOS is at multi-tasking and handling an amazingly large number of open applications at any given time, at the end of the day, they are machines, too, and are susceptible to a machine’s limitations.
 Unless you barely ever use your Mac for heavy tasks, you must have encountered a frozen Mac, at least once.
 I see you nodding your head in disappointment over the fact that your Mac is not as all powerful as you probably believed it to be.

 However, I’m not here to bash on Mac, I actually absolutely love how well rounded the device and its OS is.
 I’m here to give you a solution to your problem.
-Actually, scratch that, I’m here to give you two solutions.
+Actually, scratch that, I’m here to give you four solutions.
 So, get pumped, and read on!

 Force Quit Non Responding Apps on Mac: The Terminal Way